zdsman/fsetgrp-api/README.md

 List all groups.

 An error will be returned under the following conditions:
-1. The caller does not have necessary permissions to create groups
+1. The caller does not have necessary permissions to list groups

 ```
 list_groups(Filters=[{'Name' : 'string', 'Values' : ['string']}])